Feeding Your Infant: Ages 5-8 Months

-- Holds her neck up in a steady position
+- Holds their neck up in a steady position

-- Sits up on her own (without support)
+- Sits up on their own without support

-- Opens her mouth to eat food when you offer it to her
+- Opens their mouth to eat food when you offer it

-- Moves lower lip in when you take the spoon from her mouth
+- Moves lower lip in when you take the spoon away

-- Is able to hold the food in her mouth and swallow it
+- Is able to hold the food in their mouth and swallow it

-- Is interested in the food that people are eating around her and reaches for food
+- Is interested in the food that people are eating around them and reaches for food

 Tips for Feeding Your Baby Solids

 To help your baby learn to eat solid foods, remember the following: